 Free range is the poultry housing system most actively supported by welfare groups for egg production.
-Currently there are 1.69 million free range hens in Australia (11% of total laying hens in Australia) with an estimated grocery market share of 14.5%.
-Free range eggs are worth 23% of the value of the Australian egg industry, which is more than $71 million a year.
 Free Range poultry system for commercial production of eggs or chicken meat is considered an environmentally sustainable land use practice.
 This is achieved by limiting the stocking densities of birds outside the shed.
+The stocking density for free range laying hens is set at no more than 10,000 birds per hectare of outdoor range.

 Under the Model Code of Practice for the Welfare of Animals (domestic fowl), free range allows poultry the maximum access to its natural behavioural instincts.
-Free Range hens are free to roam during daylight hours but are secured at night as protection from inclement weather and predators.
-Feed and potable water points are available within the shed housing which is in accordance with Bio-security regulations.
+Free range hens are free to roam during daylight hours but are secured at night to protect them from inclement weather and predators.
+Feed and potable water points are available within the shed housing which is in accordance with biosecurity regulations.
 Beak trimming is acceptable when carried out by accredited personnel only when all other treatments have been exhausted and must be initiated under veterinary instructions.
 In the free range system beak trimming at day old is not adopted.
 Human contact within the free range system is vital as constant interaction is necessary during hand egg collection, cleaning and monitoring stock.

 Limited stocking density per shed is required to allow the hens’ freedom of movement based on the Farm Animal Welfare Code ‘five freedoms’.
 These are: